resolute/dbt-models-media-template/README.md

     columns:
       - name: placement
         data_tests:
-          - check_delimeter_count:
+          - check_delimiter_count:
               arguments:
-                delimeter_count: 7
+                delimiter_count: 7
 ```
 Above example checks the `placement` column values in the model `google_campaign_manager__enriched`, and will fail if a `placement` value does not have exactly 7 underscores.
-Number of delimeters to check is defined under `arguments` using `delimeter_count`.
+Number of delimiters to check is defined under `arguments` using `delimiter_count`.

 The test can be modified using `config`, to filter values on any column within the specified model